anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 * Individual Virtual Machines and Containers
 * Virtualization infrastructure components
 * Physical servers (compute) and network elements
-* Toolservers with their applications (DNS, IdM, ZTP, etc)
+* Toolservers with their applications (DNS, Identity Management, Zero Touch Provisioning, etc)
 * Cabling

 <a name="9.6.1.3"></a>